| Swimming with Flippers

 flexibility, increased workout load, and speed, but not as many

+as the shorter or medium bladed variety.
 And then there is the monofin, a single-bladed

 swim fin.
 These fins are also a great tool for workouts,